 The most common green flash, though – the one most people describe – is a flash of the color green seen when the sun is nearly entirely below the horizon.

 Again … you need a distant horizon to see any of these phenomena, and you need a distinct edge to the horizon.
 That’s why these green flashes, streaks, and rays are most often seen over the ocean.
 But you can see them over land, too, if your horizon is far enough away.
-Pollution or haze on the horizon will hide this instantaneous flash of the color green.

 And, of course, Les Cowley at the great website Atmospheric Optics devotes many pages to the green flash phenomenon.
 Notice the menu bar at the left side of the page; it’ll let you explore many different types of green flashes.